joeldevelops/child-processes/readme.md

 ## Process Groups

 So what the heck is happening?
-It turns out that certain node commands pre-specify the [process group](https://docs.microsoft.com/en-us/windows/console/console-process-groups) that child processes belong to. `exec()` creates a new detached shell to run your commands in and any node processes run here are entirely new and removed from the parent process. `fork()` creates a new managed process in the same process group as the parent; so that when the parent terminates, windows knows to kill all the processes in that group.
+It turns out that certain node commands pre-specify the [process group](https://docs.microsoft.com/en-us/windows/console/console-process-groups) that child processes will belong to. `exec()` creates a new detached shell in a new process group to run your commands/node instances. `fork()` creates a new managed process in the same process group as the parent; so that when the parent terminates, windows knows to kill all the processes in that group.
 [More info](https://github.com/nodejs/node/issues/5146).

+It's important to notice that any node processes created with the `exec()` command are entirely removed from the parent process in terms of communication.
+Since these child processes are in a new process group, they'll never recieve any kill signals (`SIGTERM`, ect.) if their parent dies.

 I highly recommend reading all about the node [`child_process`](https://nodejs.org/api/child_process.html) module and what each of the functions do and use cases before settling on any one command.
-And if you do use `exec()` or `{ detached: true }`, make sure there is a clear and concise way to kill any child processes.
+And if you do use `exec()` or `spawn({ detached: true })`, make sure there is a clear and concise way to kill any child processes.

 ## Final Horror Story